Risk Assessment Training Course

 What is the HSA BeSMART tool?

-BeSMART is a free online tool from the Health and Safety Authority that guides small businesses through the risk assessment process.
-The course introduces this tool and explains how it can support your ongoing risk assessment activities
+BeSMART is a free online tool from the Health and Safety Authority that guides small businesses through the risk assessment process and helps create Safety Statements.
+The course introduces this tool and explains how it can support your ongoing risk assessment activities.

 Page last updated: January 2026